netjose23/fgt-policyAudit/README.md

     the end of the string.
 2. update line 22 with the path you would like for your csv file. (where output details to be stored)

+OUTPUT OF policyAduit.py
+- the output stores in a CSV and the config is stored in one row.
+-- I am working on adjusting the output so it's clean without modification.
+However,
+--- until then, you will need to modify the csv file
+---- 1. insert column "A"
+----- 2. copy column "B" Row 1
+------ 3. select Column "A" and paste as "Transpose" (it will paste all Rows data under one column) I am working on updating this, I will update code when I do adjust this.